What Is Turner Syndrome?

 - Delayed growth

-In older females, throughout the lifespan, symptoms can continue, and may include:
+In older females, throughout the lifespan, symptoms can continue.
+They can include:

-Beginning at birth and continuing throughout a person’s life, Turner syndrome can be linked with other health conditions, including heart, kidney, immune, and skeletal problems.
-Problems might include:
+Beginning at birth and continuing throughout a person’s life, Turner syndrome can be linked with other health conditions.
+They might include:

 - Heart problems because of its physical structure